Section 172 Statement

 The Group actively promotes volunteering in the communities within which the business operates.
 All colleagues are entitled to two paid volunteer days per annum.
 These activities range from volunteering at homeless shelters to running marathons and undertaking team building events with charitable organisations across the UK.

-In February 2023, Landmark entered into its first Corporate Charity Partnership with Campaign Against Living Miserably (CALM), a suicide prevention, mental health organisation.
-The partnership is for an initial period of 12 months with a focus on raising funds and awareness amongst Landmark colleagues and clients to improve mental health and wellbeing to reduce suicide rates in the UK.
-An annual engagement plan has been developed to encourage maximum participation opportunities for colleagues as we become more intentional about our social impact as an organisation.
+Landmark continue to support our chosen charity the Campaign Against Living Miserably (CALM), a suicide prevention, mental health organisation.
+The partnership focuses on raising funds and awareness amongst Landmark colleagues and clients to improve mental health and wellbeing to reduce suicide rates in the UK.